Tyler Johnson breaks tie, Lightning beat Panthers 5-3

 MAC SHUT DOWN

-Tampa Bay defenseman Ryan McDonagh left after the first period with an undisclosed lower-body injury and did not return.
+Tampa Bay defenseman Ryan McDonagh left the game after the first period with an undisclosed lower-body injury and did not return.
 McDonagh’s final shift ended with 21 seconds remaining in the period.

 UP NEXT